halcy/Mastodon.py/docs/index.rst

 Mastodon.py will check if a certain endpoint is available before doing API calls.
 By default, it checks against the version of Mastodon retrieved on init(), or the version you specified.
-Mastodon.py can be set (in the constructor) to either check if an endpoint is available at all or to check if the endpoint is available and behaves as in the newest Mastodon version (this is the default).
+Mastodon.py can be set (in the constructor) to either check if an endpoint is available at all (this is the default) or to check if the endpoint is available and behaves as in the newest Mastodon version (with regards to parameters as well as return values).
 Version checking can also be disabled altogether.
 If a version check fails, Mastodon.py throws a `MastodonVersionError`.

 With the following functions, you can make Mastodon.py re-check the server version or explicitly determine if a specific minimum Version is available.